gainesville/gnv/README.md

   * [Deploy on Heroku](#deploy-on-heroku)
   * [Development Environment Setup](#development-environment-setup)

-# About SafeGNV
+# About This Code Base

-**SafeGNV was derived from City72**.
-Visit SafeGNV at [safegnv.org](http://safegnv.org).
+**This codebase was derived from City72**.
+An example of a deployed site is [safegnv.org](http://safegnv.org).
 For more information about the toolkit, visit [toolkit.sf72.org](http://toolkit.sf72.org).

-**Differences:**
+**Differences (Drift from City72):**

-• SafeGNV is set up so that all the text strings come from a locale file.
+• This codebase is set up so that all the text strings come from a locale file.

-• SafeGNV is less reliant on a content management system (CMS).
+• This site is less reliant on a content management system (CMS).
 Instead, you would customize the site by editing image files and the locale file.
-This difference affords translation of the SafeGNV version, if desired.
+This difference affords translation and customization with a pretty basic knowledge of HTML and CSS (and lots of patience).

-• The Cloudinary add-on is not used on safeGNV.
+• The Cloudinary add-on is not used.
 However, the add-on is still referenced in the code, in case you wish to enable the functionality.
 In other words, you do not need to pay for the premium add-on if you leave things as they are currently configured.

 • City72 currently assumes that the site you are creating is for a city.
-Since all of the text on SafeGNV is editable, SafeGNV could more readily be adapted for a county or other community.
+Since all of the text here is editable, this codebase could more readily be adapted for a county, organization, or other community.

-• SafeGNV requires a little more technical know-how but offers much more flexibility in terms customization and localization.
+• This codebase requires a little more technical know-how but offers much more flexibility in terms customization and localization.

 ---